nevesz7/rust/README.md

-day 5: input error handling (input not a number) day 6: test to understand scope day 7: test to understand struct syntax
+day 5: input error handling (input not a number) day 6: test to understand scope day 7: test to understand struct syntax day 8: using fn as part of a struct